bregman-arie/reqwise/README.md

 ReqWise
 =======

-If you need or prefer to use Linux RPMs only, ReqWise will read your Python project's requirements and seek for them in multiple different sources, while ensuring they are matching the version specified in the requirement files.
+ReqWise allows you to:

+* Convert list of pip packages to RPMs
+* Search for RPMs in multiple different sources (e.g COPR, Koji, local defined repos)

 <div align="center"><img src="./doc/reqwise.png" alt="Reqwise output" width="400"></div><hr />

 Install
 -------

+Note: to use ReqWise you need to install python-dnf RPM since it's not available as pip

 To install reqwise on your system, run the following command:

+    sudo dnf install -y python-dnf
     sudo pip install .

+You may also run the script 'scripts/quick_install.sh' for quick installation.

 Supported Sources
 -----------------